KristanLaimon/WhatsBotCord.js/README.md

 # Cancelling long commands

-If you have long worflows commands, user can cancel them using specific **cancel words**, by default are "cancel" (english) and "cancelar" (spanish).
+If you have long-running command workflows, users can cancel them using specific **cancel words**, by default are "cancel" (english) and "cancelar" (spanish).

 Let's say you are using the last example !forwardmsg.
 Bot is expecting from you to send him a